ckeditor/ckeditor5/docs/installation/frameworks/react.md

 Integrating the rich text editor from source allows you to use the full power of the {@link framework/index CKEditor 5 Framework}.

+### `create-react-app@3+`

 This guide assumes that you are using the [Create React App CLI](https://github.com/facebook/create-react-app) as your boilerplate and it goes through adjusting it to fit CKEditor 5 needs.
-If you use your custom webpack setup, please read more about {@link installation/advanced/integrating-from-source including CKEditor 5 built from source}.
+If you use your custom webpack setup, please read more about {@link installation/advanced/integrating-from-source-webpack including CKEditor 5 built from source}.

-### Using `create-react-app@3+`

 The configuration needs to be ejected to make it possible to customize the webpack configuration.
 In order to be able to build CKEditor 5 from source, you need to tell webpack how to handle CKEditor 5's SVG and CSS files (by adding loaders configuration).
 Additionally, you need to exclude the CKEditor 5 source from the existing loaders.